Fly from treetop to treetop with your adrenaline seeking crew

 To Tag Team with a Friend: Camelback Resort

-Just 90 minutes away from New York City in the Pocono Mountains, Camelback Mountain Adventures at Camelback Resort is home to the longest twin Zip-Flyers in North America (that's 4000 feet!) which are currently paused for upgrades.
+Just 90 minutes from New York City in the Pocono Mountains, Camelback Mountain Adventures at Camelback Resort is home to the longest twin Zip-Flyers in North America (4000 feet!).
 However, the 1000-foot dual zip lines, a TreeTops adventure course for kids 6-10, and Pennsylvania's only Mountain Coaster are open.
 Riders must be at least six years of age and 60 pounds for ziplines, and drivers on the coaster must be at least nine years old.
 Other height and weight restrictions may apply.

 301 Resort Dr.